Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Relations among basic estimates

 \end{proof} \begin{rmk} \rm Notice that if $c\in (1,p(N))$, by Theorem \ref{main1}, we automatically have the logarithmic gradient estimate \eqref{log} without the condition "$f(u)\ge0$ when $u>0$".
 When $c\ge p(N)$, from \eqref{61}, we also obtain \eqref{62} by the condition \eqref{ube}, and the following proof does not require the condition $f(u)\ge 0$.
 Therefore, if $c>1$, we can remove the condition "$f(u)\ge0$ when $u>0$". \end{rmk}

-To our acknowledge, the logarithmic gradient estimate on $B(x_0,R)$ cannot directly derive the Harnack inequality of positive weak solutions, as it may not hold along every geodesic.
+To our knowledge, the logarithmic gradient estimate on $B(x_0,R)$ cannot directly derive the Harnack inequality of positive weak solutions, as it may not hold along every geodesic.
 Therefore, we add a continuity assumption on the solutions to ensure the Harnack inequality.
-Here, we adopt Garofalo-Mondino's argument in \cite[Proof of Theorem 1.4]{GM}.
+Here, we adopt Garofalo--Mondino's argument in \cite[Proof of Theorem 1.4]{GM}.

 \begin{lem} If the positive weak solution of \eqref{GE} is continuous, then logarithmic gradient estimate $1$-implies Harnack inequality.
 Moreover, if \eqref{log} holds with constant $C_L$, then \eqref{cfhk} holds with $C_H=e^{2\sqrt{C_L(KR^2+1)}}$. \end{lem} \begin{proof} For fixed $x\in B(x_0,R)$ and $r\in(0,R-d(x_0,x))$, we define a map $\rho:AC^2([0,1],X)\times [0,1]\to X$ as